Stefan Stratimirović: Metropolitan of Karlovci

 Under the strong influence of the conflict for preserving orthodoxy, Stratimirović gradually became more and more conservative and in so doing was opposed to the language reformations of Dositej Obradović, Sava Mrkalj, and Vuk Stefanović Karadžić.
-During the First Serbian Uprising he helped the rebels in secret by assisting in the supply of munitions and gunpowder from Prussia.
-In June 1804, he informed the Russian court of the plan of reviving the Serbian Empire as a protectorate of Russia.
+During the Serbian uprising he helped the rebels in secret by assisting in the supply of munitions and gunpowder from Prussia.
+In June 1804, he informed the Russian court of the plan of reviving the Serbian Empire as a protectorate of Russia, known as the Memorandum.
 In 1807 he played an active role in silencing Tican's Rebellion in Srem.

-His heritage included many written works in a variety of languages as well as subjects.
+His legacy includes many works in a variety of languages and subjects.
 Although only two of his major works were ever printed during his lifetime, he wrote many other works in Latin, German and Serbian, among which there are historical, clerical, literary and other texts.
 After his death in 1836, more of his works were printed in published.
 Although requested, a biography was never written on his behalf, and only a list of his works and an outline on his life were ever written and published for the general public.

 Stratimirović was decorated Order of Leopold of the first class.

+Serbian statehood

+There were various plans of restoring a Serbian state in the 18th century, with either Habsburg or Russian support, but these had ultimately failed.

+In 1736–37 Serbian Patriarch Arsenije IV envisioned an autonomous South Slavic state led by the Serbs under the Habsburg Monarchy with a similar status to Hungary, under the governance of the Serbian Patriarch.
+In 1782 the former Metropolitan Vasilije Petrović in Montenegro (s.
+1744–1766) envisioned the restoration of the medieval Serbian state including territories in the Balkans and southern Habsburg Monarchy, while his successor Petar I Petrović's envoy to Russia presented the project of "kingdom of Old Rascia" in 1798.
+The archimandrite of Morača Arsenije Gagović submitted a proposal in 1803 to the Russian court regarding a "Slavic-Serb empire" ruled by a Russian prince, likely with consultation of Metropolitan Stefan Stratimirović.

+Stratimirović sent a confidential memorandum to Russian emperor Alexander I in June 1804 (during the uprising) regarding the establishment of an independent Serbian monarchy under the House of Romanov encompassing Serbia, Bosnia, Montenegro, Herzegovina, Syrmia, the Bay of Kotor and much of Dalmatia.
+At the end of 1804 he sent another draft regarding a new Slavic-Serb state under Russian protection that included Serb-inhabited territory, put under the sovereignty of the Ottoman Empire but governed by a Russian or Lutheran prince as a guarantee of autonomy, modeling the relations to the Porte after the Republic of Ragusa and the Septinsular Republic.